(by Lorraine Devon Wilke)

 My mother felt understandably usurped by our ardor for all that was Greek, occasionally making snide commentary about over-baked sticky buns or dry rump roast, but when all was said and done, even she couldn’t deny the exquisite event of Grandma’s food.
 That transcendental moment of baklava melting in one’s mouth was an experience she enjoyed along with the rest of us, and in her better moments, she relished the richness and exotic offerings of her mother-in-law’s kitchen.
 I know, because even as my mother lives out the last chapter of her life in a Alzheimer’s care unit, she still delights in the Greek powdered sugar cookies I make once a year, every Christmas season, bar none.
 Taken from a favorite recipe of my grandmother’s that I’ve enhanced and enriched over the years, I know this simple, sweet confection is a sustaining memory that connects the many generations of women (and men) in our family.
 And though I do not have a daughter to tutor and teach the ways of cookery, my son, who anticipates these cookies every single year, will surely maintain the legacy of this poignant, precious recipe.

 Lorraine Devon Wilke is an author, photographer, and singer/songwriter.
-Her books are available at Amazon; her latest novel is The Alchemy of Noise.
+Her books are available at Amazon, including the novels The Alchemy of Noise, After the Sucker Punch, and Hysterical Love.
+She is working on a new novel called Chick Singer.
 Her blog is Rock+Paper+Music, and her website is www.lorrainedevonwilke.com.

 (Greek Powdered Sugar Cookies)